Scientist looking into microscope

 • What else is in it for me?

 All of your study medications, lab tests and health evaluations are provided at no cost to you or your insurance.
-There is no cost for the study-related care provided by the research physician, nurse and staff.
+There is no cost for the study-related care provided by the research physician, advanced practice clinician (APC), and staff.
 You may also have access to study treatments and medications that may not be available outside a research study.
 You also may receive the satisfaction of helping others by advancing medical science.

 • What will research prove?